iLib-js/ilib-loctool-webos-c/README.md

 ilib-webos-loctool-c is a plugin for the loctool allows it to read and localize c files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.5.0
+* Fixed an issue where common's locale inheritance data values were not checked.
+* Updated to check common data's as well when getting base translation.

 v1.4.0
 * Updated to custom locale inheritance feature work properly in generate mode.
 * Added guard code to prevent errors when the common data path is incorrect.